denisftw/play-event-sourcing-starter.g8/README.md

   $ npm run watch
   ```

-  Finally, use another terminal window to start Activator in debug mode:
+  Finally, use another terminal window to start sbt in debug mode:

   ```
-  $ ./activator -jvm-debug 9999
+  $ ./sbt -jvm-debug 9999
   ```

   Note that Webpack is started in the monitor mode and recompile frontend assets after you change them.
-Once you start the Play application from Activator using the `run` command, it will also start monitoring backend source files for changes.
+Once you start the Play application from sbt using the `run` command, it will also start monitoring backend source files for changes.

 ## Versions used

-The code uses Play 2.5 and Scala 2.11.8 along with sbt 0.13.11.
+The code uses Play 2.5 and Scala 2.11.8 along with sbt 0.13.15.